 4) Energy transition is a phase out / phase in process

 Energy transitions have happened before.
 In the last century, internal combustion engines replaced horses, and diesel-electric locomotives replaced coal-fired steam engines.
 Such transitions were spontaneous and occurred at their own pace, with little or no social disruption, and were usually confined to one economic sector.

 The 21st Century rendition of energy transition is different to the extent that it reaches into all energy-intensive sectors in all industrial economies.
 At the same time, it is sharply delineated, aiming specifically to replace the deeply rooted, fossil fuel-based devices that power the modern world.

 There is a time element involved, a phase-out/phase-in process taking place.
 This requires careful management of energy systems so they there is energy available to effectively carry out transition.
 Energy supplies must be maintained for the outgoing system as well as the incoming system.
 For a while, pipelines will coexist with EV charging stations.
 It looks bad, but it’s not.

-Governments can craft policy designed specifically to replace ECDs and be confident they are on track.
-Governments in China and the UK have have set dates for phasing out internal combustion engines in automobiles.
+Governments that design policy to support private sector energy transition can be confident they are on track.
+China, the UK and a few other jurisdictions have already set dates for phasing out internal combustion engines in automobiles.
 The state of Oregon changed public utility regulations to allow the sale of electricity at roadside EV charging stations.
-Governments can accelerate the replacement of ECDs through direct control of the industrial sector as they did during mobilization at the outset of two world wars.
-All of this requires sustained clear-headed cooperation among government, the people, and the private sector.
+If industry doesn’t take the hint, governments may have to go further.
+Phasing in zero-carbon ECDs at the maximum possible speed may require the kind of direct industrial control that occurred during mobilization at the outset of two world wars.
+Whatever happens, sustained clear-headed cooperation among government, the people, and the globalized private sector is necessary.